airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/onboarding-faqs.md

 <summary>How to get the WhatsApp Business API key</summary>

 The WhatsApp Business API key is the access key to access your WhatsApp business API account.
-It enables you to access the messages/chat sent on your WhatsApp number, manage your WhatsApp profile, or many more features using the EleAPI platform.
+It enables you to access the messages/chat sent on your WhatsApp number, manage your WhatsApp profile, or many more features using the eleapi platform.
 This key will be available once your mobile no has been whitelisted/approved for the Whatsapp Business API account by Meta.

 </details>